Medical Marijuana, Legitimate Treatment or Excuse to Get High?

 California's Center for Medicinal Cannabis Research, with its headquarters at UC San Diego, was established to study whether marijuana has therapeutic value.
 The center also conducted studies Sacramento and San Francisco to assess the value of cannabis as medicine.

-This groundbreaking research on medical marijuana has brought new scientific data to the controversial topic of medical marijuana.
 The state funded project was approved in 1999, three years after California became the first state to pass a law allowing the use of medical marijuana in 1996.
 The Center for Medicinal Cannabis Research spent over 8 million dollars on the comprehensive research.
 It found that marijuana may be beneficial for patients suffering from nerve damage, HIV, and strokes among other things.

 Seven trials have been completed as of 2012 and California researchers have found that cannabis does have value in medical therapy.
 Separate clinical trials were conducted by Dr. Donald Abrams at UC San Francisco and Dr. Ronald Ellis at UC San Diego on HIV and AIDS patients who were suffering from nerve damage.
 Both studies found that patients got relief from their pain using pot, even when they were already using prescription drugs for pain.